Alluxio/alluxio/docs/en/Getting-Started.md

 Successfully created directory /mnt
 ```

 Next, we will mount an existing sample S3 bucket to Alluxio.
+We have provided a sample S3 bucket for
+you to use in the rest of this guide.

 ```bash
 $ ./bin/alluxio fs mount -readonly alluxio://localhost:19998/mnt/s3 s3n://alluxio-quick-start/data